 - Hip and elbow evaluations

-Timing is everything when breeding Pembroke Welsh Corgis.
+- It is all about timing when breeding Pembroke Welsh Corgis.

-- Female Corgis usually go into heat every 6–8 months.
+- Females Corgis normally enter heat after every 68 months.

-- The fertile window often occurs between day 9 and 15 of the cycle.
+- The fertile window period is usually in day 9 to day 15 of the cycle.

 For the Male

-When breeding Pembroke Welsh Corgis, the natural mating process should be supervised to avoid stress or injury.
+In breeding Pembroke Welsh Corgis the natural process of mating must be controlled in order to prevent stress or injuries.

 Pregnancy Care